AnyBody/LIOAnyEpaule/README.md

-# LIOAnyShoulder
+# LIOAnyEpaule
-LIOAnyShoulder is a musculoskeletal model for non-conforming total shoulder arthroplasty (NC-TSA) evaluation.
+LIOAnyEpaule (En: LIOAnyShoulder) is a musculoskeletal model for non-conforming total shoulder arthroplasty (NC-TSA) evaluation.

-The LIOAnyShoulder (FR: LIOAnyEpaule) model consists in an inverse dynamic musculoskeletal model for shoulder griddle study.
+The LIOAnyEpaule model consists in an inverse dynamic musculoskeletal model for shoulder griddle study.
 More specifically, it has been developed with the objective to be used for non-conforming total shoulder arthroplasty (NC-TSA) evaluation.
 Development, verification and validation of this model was one of the objectives of a PhD study.
 Method and results are published in the Journal of Biomechanical Engineering:

 > Sins L, Tétreault P, Hagemeister N, Nuño N. Adaptation of the AnyBody?'
 > Musculoskeletal Shoulder Model to the Nonconforming Total Shoulder Arthroplasty